ci4rail/io4edge-client-go/README_CLI.md

 Create a Release via the GitHub UI (or gh cli), provide a semantic version name (`vx.y.z`), this will trigger the release action.

-Releases are then available under: https://github.com/ci4rail/io4edge-client-go/releases.
+Releases can be found [here](https://github.com/ci4rail/io4edge-client-go/releases).